How to Get Faster, More Reliable Analytics from Data Lakes

 Creating or Converting data lake project to Delta Lake through Talend

 Below are instructions that highlight how to use Delta Lake through Talend.

-Configuration: Set up the Big Data Batch job with Spark Configuration under Run tab.
+Configuration: Set up the Big Data Batch job with Spark Configuration under the Run tab.
 Select the distribution to Databricks and the corresponding version.
-Under Databricks section update the Databricks Endpoint(it could be Azure or AWS), Cluster Id, Authentication Token.
+Under the Databricks section update the Databricks Endpoint(it could be Azure or AWS), Cluster Id, Authentication Token.

 Convert to Delta table: If the source files are in Parquet format, we can use the SQL Convert to Delta statement to convert files in place to create an unmanaged table:

 Partition data: Delta Lake supports the partitioning of tables.
 To speed up queries that have predicates involving the partition columns, partitioning of data can be done.

 CREATE TABLE clicks (

 Batch upserts: To merge a set of updates and inserts into an existing table, we can use the MERGE INTO statement.
 For example, the following statement takes a stream of updates and merges it into the clicks table.
 If a click event is already present with the same eventId, Delta Lake updates the data column using the given expression.
 When there is no matching event, Delta Lake adds a new row.

 MERGE INTO clicks

 WHEN MATCHED THEN